SBI-code/boxing-club/README.md

 * The images are responsive on different screen sizes and the number of columns displayed varies depending on the screen size.

 #### Contact page
-* On this page there is some imformative text instructing how to fill out the form and a useful link to the index page session times section to help users with their session selection.
+* On this page there is some informative text instructing how to fill out the form and a useful link to the index page session times section to help users with their session selection.
 * The contact form contains placeholder text which gives the user an example of what data should be input.
-* This section is simple making it clear on what the user is expected to do if they are interested in bokking a session of their choosing.
+* This section is simple making it clear on what the user is expected to do if they are interested in booking a session of their choosing.

 #### Interactive elements
 * Favicon used to insert boxing glove icon into the head section of the HTML code.